Geometry of Spectral Curves and All Order Dispersive Integrable System: Consequences

-One could also define a matrix $L$ with the reconstruction formula presented in Section~\ref{sec:recon}.
-But now, the function $Y$ depends on the spectral curve, the evolution of $L$ under the flows generated by the times is not isospectral.
-But the argument of Eqn.~\ref{ismon} is still valid, and the times in this construction are isomonodromic parameters.
-Such a reconstruction has also been performed at leading order by Bertola and Gekhtman \cite{BertG}, and our expressions up to $o(1)$ match indeed their results.
+One could also def\/ine a matrix $L$ with the reconstruction formula presented in Section~\ref{sec:recon}.
+But now, the function~$Y$ depends on the spectral curve, the evolution of $L$ under the f\/lows generated by the times is not isospectral.
+However, since the position and the order of the poles is f\/ixed, the deformation parameters~$t_{p,j}$ preserve the monodromies of~$\Psi$.
+Such a reconstruction has also been performed at leading order by Bertola and Gekhtman~\cite{BertG}, and our expressions up to $o(1)$ match their results.